17 – 19 June 2010

 Naturally I was excited about spending the next thirty seven days in Europe, but what would the actual tour be like, what if I made no friends?

 Registration was tedious and didn’t alleviate any of my concerns, I still hadn’t made a friend and I still didn’t know what the tour would actually be like.
 I had an early night but found it incredibly difficult to sleep, this was my first experience in a four bed hostel dorm and it didn’t go well.
+If you have a little more budget, I recommend you look for cheap London hotels, at least you will get a good night’s sleep.
 When 5am came around I was already awake, had been for most of the night.

 I got my bag stored and made it on the coach, I even got a full two seats to myself.
 Still no friends.